kdgdkd/ramiho/README.md

 ### offline and headless
 For some strange reason, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, providing audio feedback through a small speaker connected to the device's mini-jack.
-This is achieved through a text-to-sound engine, my preference is for festival.
+This is achieved with a text-to-sound engine, my preference is for festival.
+Text will be piped into the tts engine ($tts_on).
 To configure a different tts engine and to activate sound by default, edit these lines in the fCONFIG function of the script:
 ```bash
 tts_on="festival --tts"
 tts=$tts_on
 ```

-You can also turn the sound on by sending **99** to ramiho.
+You can also turn the sound on and off by sending **99** to ramiho.
 If you are using an external [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png), you may want to deactivate BloqNum, so the buttons send functions, like arrows, END or PgDn, instead of numbers.
 Now, instead of commands, what lies below the numbers are the devices in the list.
 If you press 3 (PgDn), you'll hear the name of the third device in the list.
 You may dis/connect them normall using the operators.

 ## Epilogue
-I have spent a significant amount of time coding ramiho, but I am very happy that it solves issues that we, as a band (**PUNKT25**), found when trying to properly configure our DAW-less techno setup.
+I have spent a significant amount of time writing ramiho, but I am very happy that it solves issues that we, as a band (**PUNKT25**), found when trying to properly configure our DAW-less techno setup.
 Setting up MIDI connexions between devices, or loading previously used sets of connexions, is now easily done with ramiho.
 My group-members, who wouldn't care about aconnecting anything on a command line, now operate ramiho on ssh clients on their own phones.
 This brings me a lot of joy.
 But I think I might be thrilled if I ever learn that this code is helping other people make music, so do not doubt getting in touch if you come to use it.

 ## Contributing